Metanoia Retreats and Courses

 Her generous support helps us to spread Metanoia Retreats throughout the world, enabling us to support those who lead them, and those who would otherwise find it financially impossible to follow them.

-Back to Prayer, Forward with Christ
+Back to Prayer, Forward with Christ the King

 It is Royal, Contemplative, Redemptive, and Sacrificial.